Send the link below via email or IMCopy

 Trends in Ionic Size

-Ionic size tends to increase from top to bottom within a group; generally, the size of cations and anions decrease from left to right across a period.
+Ionic size: Increases from top to bottom within a group; decreases from left to right across a period.

 Cations are always smaller than their atoms; anions are always larger than their atoms.